digital-blueprint/webapppassword/docs/example/src/packages/file-handling/README.md

 ## FileSink

-This web component is able to receive files and present as them as ZIP file download.
+This web component is able to receive files and present as them as ZIP file download or upload files to a [Nextcloud](https://nextcloud.com/) instance.

 ### Usage